John Barbata

-John Barbata (born April 1, 1945) is an American drummer who was active especially in pop and rock bands in the 1960s and 1970s, both as a band member and as a session drummer.
-Barbata has served as the drummer for The Turtles, Crosby, Stills, Nash & Young, Jefferson Airplane (for its final album and tour only), and Jefferson Starship (from 1974 to 1978).
-Barbata claims to have played on over 60 albums in an uncredited capacity.
+John Barbata (April 1, 1945 – May 8, 2024) was an American drummer who was active especially in pop and rock bands in the 1960s and 1970s, both as a band member and as a session drummer.
+Barbata served as the drummer for The Turtles, Crosby, Stills, Nash & Young, Jefferson Airplane (for its final album and tour only), and Jefferson Starship (from 1974 to 1978).
+Barbata claimed to have played on over 60 albums in an uncredited capacity.

 Early life

 Barbata was born on Easter, April 1, 1945, in Passaic, New Jersey, to Martina and Charles Barbata.
 He was raised in Saranac Lake, New York, till the age of seven and later in Nutley, New Jersey.
 His mother was an Austrian emigrant who worked as a records keeper at a hospital and his father was a firefighter and mechanic.
 He was the youngest child of three, preceded by his older brother Chuck and sister Lauren.
 His first claim to fame came to him as a young infant when his mother found a man stranded in a boat that had run out of gas.
 The man was Albert Einstein, who held the child as Barbata's mother delivered them to shore.

 Barbata's interest in percussion began by watching his older brother drum in the marching band.
 After expressing interest in drums, his brother took him to a friend's house where Barbata played on his first trap set.
 The first song he ever learned to play was "Put Another Nickel In" by Teresa Brewer.